An intersectional framework for counterfactual fairness in risk prediction: Estimation

 For comparison, we include two other methods of nuisance parameter estimation in the analyses that follow.
-In Section \ref{sec:sim}, we use a version of expressions \ref{cfpr_est} and \ref{cfnr_est} with the propensity score calculated using the true data generating mechanism as specified in our simulation.
-We also include a regression estimator, in which we replace the quantity $(1-Y_i)(1-D_i)/(1-\hat{\pi}_i)$ in equation \ref{cfpr_est} and the quantity $Y_i(1-D_i)/(1-\hat{\pi}_i)$ in equation \ref{cfnr_est} with regression estimates $1-\hat{\mu}_0$ and $\hat{\mu}_0$, respectively (derivation in Supplementary Material).
+In Section \ref{sec:sim}, we use a version of expressions \eqref{cfpr_est} and \eqref{cfnr_est} with the propensity score calculated using the true data generating mechanism as specified in our simulation.
+We also include a regression estimator, in which the weighted estimates of $Y^0$ (the quantity $(1-Y_i)(1-D_i)/(1-\hat{\pi}_i)$ in equation \eqref{cfpr_est} and the quantity $Y_i(1-D_i)/(1-\hat{\pi}_i)$ in equation \eqref{cfnr_est}) are replaced with regression estimates (derivation in Supplementary Material).